 Australia’s national youth choir, Gondwana Chorale, was established in 2008.
 Its members come from throughout Australia and range in age from 17 – 26.
 They perform music that is close to their hearts: new Australian works which capture the mystery and grandeur of our land and display the cultural diversity of the Australian people.
 The work of the choir is a powerful expression of the determination of young Australians to work together to create extraordinary musical ensembles.
-For the past five years, the choir has been conducted by Paul Holley OAM, Associate Director of Birralee Voices and Carl Crossin OAM, Head of the Elder Conservatorium of Music.
+The choir is conducted by Paul Holley OAM, Associate Director of Voices of Birralee (Queensland) and Carl Crossin OAM, Head of the Elder Conservatorium of Music (South Australia).

 The sound of Gondwana Chorale is vibrant and energetic, indicative of their intensive rehearsal process and the joy of being together.
 The choir has performed nationally in Sydney, Melbourne, Brisbane and Tasmania.
 International tours have included New Zealand (2011) and UK and France (2013).
 In 2015 the choir formed the Gondwana Centenary Chorale with young singers from and Turkey, France and New Zealand to commemorate the centenary of the Gallipoli campaign, giving the world premiere of James Ledger’s War Music with the Sydney Symphony Orchestra.

 In 2017 Gondwana Chorale toured the USA for the first time, collaborating and performing with host choirs USC Chamber Singers, Redlands Chapel Singers, Stanford Chamber Chorale, Temple University Concert Choir and Boston City Singers.
 In 2019, the choir toured to England, presenting a recital in the Chapel of Trinity College Cambridge and to the Baltic States, collaborating with E Stuudio in Estonia, Koris Maska in Riga and Choras Ažuoliukas in Vilnius.